 Another application for thermocouples is in the measurement of average temperature between several locations.
 The easiest way to do this is to connect several thermocouples in parallel with each other.
-Each millivoltage signal produced by each thermocouple will tend to average out at the parallel junction point, the voltage differences between the junctions' potentials dropped along the resistances of the thermocouple wire lengths:
+The millivolt signal produced by each thermocouple will average out at the parallel junction point.
+The voltage differences between the junctions drop along the resistances of the thermocouple wires: